 I have always loved raisins, I was definitely that kid that wasn’t upset when a neighbor handed out raisins instead of candy on Halloween.
-Needless to say, oatmeal raisin cookies have always been one of my favorite cookies, but you know what’s even better than cookies… OATMEAL RAISIN CUPCAKES!
+Needless to say, oatmeal raisin cookies have always been one of my favorites, but you know what’s even better than cookies… OATMEAL RAISIN COOKIE CUPCAKES!

-This recipe really brings everything you love about the cookies into cake form and it doesn’t disappoint.
+This recipe really brings everything you love about oatmeal raisin cookies into a cupcake form.
+And trust us, it doesn’t disappoint.
 Another great thing is these cupcakes can easily be made completely vegan with a few simple ingredient changes.
 Instructions to make these vegan are at the bottom of the recipe.

 Makes about 12-16 cupcakes Prep time: 30 minutes Cook time: 20-25 minutes